What Is Safety Assurance Process in Aviation SMS

 - Were all important lessons learned communicated last month to employees?

-- Were all inspection findings from past month processed (or are in process) through the issue management process?
+- Were all inspection findings from the past month processed (or are in process) through the issue management process?

 - Do all documented processes closely match actual operations?